adrianwedd/Agentic-Index/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in improving AgentOps!
+Thanks for your interest in improving Agentic Index!

 Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) before participating.